 Staff members will maintain their activity areas, maintain safety and risk management, and care for and keep in good condition all equipment and supplies that are part of their areas or departments.

 During off hours, staff may use camp facilities and supplies if participation does not interfere with camper programs.
-Specialty facilities and supplies can be used only with the specialists’ permission.
-The waterfront areas, pools, ropes courses, climbing walls and zip lines, the arts and crafts center, ceramics shop, archery range, and horseback riding may only be used by staff under the supervision of the specialists responsible for those areas and with the advance approval of the Head Specialists responsible for those areas.
-Swimming in the lakes and pools is strictly prohibited when there is no lifeguard on duty.
+Except for ballfields and courts, specialty facilities and supplies can be used only with the permission of the Head Specialist and under the supervision of the specialists responsible for those areas.
+Swimming in the lakes and pools is strictly prohibited when there is no Waterfront staff on duty.
+Staff are responsible for leaving all areas in excellent condition and returning all equipment to its proper location.
 The main camp kitchen and caretakers’ shop are off-limits to all staff except those staff assigned to these areas, administrators, or those designated by authorized staff.

 Staff will abide by all rules with regard to use of camp facilities and equipment while on or off duty.
 They will be held responsible for damage to camp, camp equipment, personal effects of campers and other staff members if such damage is due to negligence on their part.
 Payment for camp equipment lost or damaged while in their care will be charged to staff member’s personal account.